 Non-communicable diseases are largely caused by an unhealthy diet and lifestyle.
 We study the role of nutrition and lifestyle factors in the aetiology of cardiovascular diseases and cancer by means of epidemiological studies and randomized trials, underpinned with research on pathophysiological mechanisms.

-This group within the Division of Human Nutrition and Health examines the role of nutrition and lifestyle in the aetiology and prevention of cardiovascular disease, diabetes mellitus and cancer, as well as risk factors for these diseases.
 This is done by means of observational epidemiological studies and randomized trials in individuals who are at (high) risk of disease, making use of advanced methods and data-analysis techniques.
 Genetic factors and biomarkers of health and disease are measured to elucidate underlying disease processes.
 Systematic reviews and meta-analyses of observational studies and trials are conducted to summarise existing scientific evidence.
 Findings from different levels of research are integrated and translated into guidelines and recommendations, whenever possible.

 Nutrition and cardiovascular diseases

 Our research on cardiovascular diseases mainly focuses on nutrition in relation to coronary heart disease and stroke.
 Research is done on cardiovascular disease endpoints and on blood pressure, serum lipids, kidney function and pathophysiological processes, such as endothelial dysfunction and inflammation.
 Cardiovascular diseases are primarily caused by an unhealthy diet and lifestyle.
 We study a wide range of dietary factors, including minerals, salt, fatty acids, protein, polyphenols, dairy products, plant foods, and dietary patterns.

 More on Nutrition and cardiovascular diseases